2/18/2025

 Richard Gu

 Thank you, operator.
 I would like to welcome everyone to our fourth quarter of 2024 earnings conference call.
-I'm joined today by Anyur Devgan, President and Chief Executive Officer, and John Wall, Senior Vice President and Chief Financial Officer.
-The webcast of this call and a copy of today's prepared remarks will be available on our website Cadence.com.
+I'm joined today by Anirudh Devgn, President and Chief Executive Officer, and John Wall, Senior Vice President and Chief Financial Officer.
+The webcast of this call and a copy of today's prepared remarks will be available on our website, Cadence.com.
 Today's discussion will contain four looking statements, including our outlook on future business and operating results.
 Due to risks and uncertainties, actual results may differ materially from those projected or implied in today's discussion.
-For information on factors that could cause actual results to differ, please refer to our SEC filings, including our most recent forms 10K and 10Q, CFO commentary, and today's earnings release.
-All four looking statements during this call are based on estimates and information available to us as of today, and we disclaim any obligation to update them.
-In addition, our financial measures discussed on this call are non-GAAP, unless otherwise specified.
-The non-GAAP measures should not be considered in isolation from or as a substitute for GAAP results.
-Reconciliation of GAAP to non-GAAP measures are included in today's earnings release.
+For information on factors that could cause actual results to differ, please refer to our SEC filings, including our most recent forms 10-K and 10-Q, CFO commentary, and today's earnings release.
+All forward-looking statements during this call are based on estimates and information available to us as of today, and we disclaim any obligation to update them.
+In addition, all financial measures discussed on this call are non-GAAP unless otherwise specified. that non-GAAP measures should not be considered in isolation from or as a substitute for GAAP results.
+Reconciliations of GAAP to non-GAAP measures are included in today's earnings release.
 For the Q&A session today, we would ask that you observe a limit of one question only.
 If time permits, you can re-queue with additional questions.
-Now I'll turn the call over to Anirudh.
+Now, I'll turn the call over to Anirudh.

 speaker